PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 The session state will contain a variable named `Request` that contains detailed information about the current request.
 The variable will contain an object of type `Waher.Networking.HTTP.HttpRequest`.

+### Current response

+The session state will contain a variable named `Response` where the response is being built.
+The variable will contain an object of type
+`Waher.Networking.HTTP.HttpResponse`.
+It can be used to set custom header information, etc.

 =========================================================================================================================================================